MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 :::image type="content" source="media/connect-to-outlook.svg" alt-text="Shows how Business Central integrates to Outlook" lightbox="media/connect-to-outlook.svg":::

-For more information, see [Using Outlook with Business Central](/dynamics365/business-central/admin-outlook).
+For more information, see [Get the Business Central Add-in for Outlook](/dynamics365/business-central/admin-outlook).